 - Medical certificate: LAPL Class, issued by an Aeromedical Examiner.
 Please refer to the Aeromedical section of this website for further details.

 - For minors: guardian’s consent for flight training

-The theory part includes 100 hours of classroom or distance learning instruction in the following subjects:
+The theory includes 100 hours of classroom or distance learning instruction of the the following subjects:

 - Air Law

 - Aircraft Performance

 - Communications (Italian and/or English)

 Some basic Math and Physics principles will be revised during the first lessons.

 Classes are organized during the week days and/or weekends.
 It is also possible to have a fully customised one-to-one ground training course or Distance Learning training which is available on our eLearning platform.